jingibus/gascan/resources/posts/2020/05/10/2140/Scaring People Is Easy.md/Scaring People Is Easy.md

 ### Going Outside

 Which brings me to the topic of going outside.
 Which, believe or not, was what motivated me to put pen to paper in the first place.
 As a lay person, going outside seems like a great idea to me.
 You get some sun, which is always good for the mood, and the air circulates much better than any place indoors.
-If there's any foul miasma in the air you breathe out, it seems obvious to me that it will disperse to a safe level much more rapidly out on Ocean Beach than it would in the recirculated air of Safeway.
+If there's any foul miasma of viral load in the air you breathe out, it seems obvious to me that it will disperse to a safe level much more rapidly out on Ocean Beach than it would in the recirculated air of Safeway.
 But I know a lot of people who are just as terrified of encountering other people at Alamo Square as they are waiting to pick up food inside their local burrito joint.
 I have a friend who won't even go walking outside --- they run on a treadmill inside.
 All because of the 6 foot distance restriction!
 Why do our recommendations for personal distancing inside exactly mirror the recommendations outside?
 There's no smoking section on the Golden Gate Bridge.
 You can't so much as light a cigarette on the bridge many days, but if you go up there today you'll see half the cyclists with masks on.
 Why are people so scared of disease transmission in this environment?
-If you covered a paper airplane with COVID-19, you couldn't hit a friend 5 feet away with it.
 This has consequences.
-There are good and useful activities that people are avoiding because they want to be good citizens and follow these rules.
+There are good and beneficial activities that people are avoiding because they want to be good citizens and follow these rules.
 But are the rules right?
 Is there any evidence that the risk of contagion goes up much at all because a jogger happened to skirt a little more closely to me than I was comfortable with?

 ### Easy To Create, Hard To Destroy